 David asks the Amalekite how he knows that Saul and Jonathan are dead.
 He answers this way, "As I happened by chance to be on Mount Gilboa, there was Saul, leaning on his spear; and indeed the chariots and horsemen followed hard after him.
 Now when he looked behind him, he saw me and called to me.
 And I answered, ‘Here I am.’
 And he said to me, ‘Who are you?’
 So I answered him, ‘I am an Amalekite.’
 He said to me again, ‘Please stand over me and kill me, for anguish has come upon me, but my life still remains in me.’
 So I stood over him and killed him, because I was sure that he could not live after he had fallen.
 And I took the crown that was on his head and the bracelet that was on his arm, and have brought them here to my lord.”
 (2 Samuel 1:6-10)

-David then has this Amalekite killed, because he touched God's anointed, Saul.
-Earlier in 1 Samuel we see that God tells David not to kill His anointed.
+David then has this Amalekite killed, because he touched God's anointed.
+Earlier in 1 Samuel we see that God tells David not to kill Saul.
 The Lord says to David, "touch not my anointed!"
 David lets Saul live.

-When you accept Christ, and come into the kingdom of God, you are under the Father's protection.
+When you accept Christ and come into the kingdom of God, you are under the Father's protection.
 You are His anointed.
-It's your choice if you want to live the way Saul did, allowing enemies to stay alive in your mind and in your heart and in your life.
-Or, you can live like David did, and put these enemies to death.
 The Lord protects His anointed, but if you allow squatters into your land, eventually they will kill you.
 Saul let the king of Amalek live, an Amalekite put the final nail in Saul's coffin.

 And the Lord said this to me, "David put painful toil, sorrow, weariness and wickedness to death before taking the throne."
 In the desert, David learned to trust in the Lord.
 He started putting together His army.
 Do you know what his army consisted of?
 "And everyone who was in distress, everyone who was in debt, and everyone who was discontented gathered to him.
 So he became captain over them.
 And there were about four hundred men with him."
 (1 Samuel 22:2)